facebookresearch/home-robot/docs/calibration.md

 ## Calibrated URDF for manipulation planning

+Calibration is crucial for good performance.

+  1. Copy the DexWrist URDF and xacro onto your robot from the [Stretch tool share](https://github.com/hello-robot/stretch_tool_share/tree/master/tool_share/stretch_dex_wrist).
+  1. Follow the [calibration instructions](https://github.com/hello-robot/stretch_ros/tree/master/stretch_calibration) provided by Hello Robot.
+  1. Copy your `stretch.urdf` from the robot and update it as below *if necessary*.
+This is an advanced tutorial; you should be able to get everything working without it, but might see some errors.

+## Loading the URDF in HomeRobot

 By default we load an URDF from `assets/hab_stretch/urdf/stretch_manip_mode.urdf` for manipulation.
 You need to replace this with the appropriate URDF for your robot.

 This adds a couple dummy joints to make 6dof planning easier, but isn't going to be calibrated for your specific robot.
 If you follow the calibration instructions from Hello, you can copy your `stretch.urdf` to your desktop though, and modify it to add these dummy joints.